 Defense for Children International - Palestine collected affidavits from 161 West Bank children detained by Israeli forces and prosecuted under the jurisdiction of Israeli military courts during 2016.
-Of these children, 25 were held in solitary confinement for interrogation purposes for an average period of 16 days, a 23 percent increase over the previous year.
+Of these children, 25 were held in solitary confinement for interrogation purposes for an average period of 15 days.
 The longest period of isolation for a child that DCIP documented in 2016 was 29 days.
-In 2015, DCIP documented a total of 15 children held in solitary confinement by Israeli authorities for interrogation purposes.
+In 2015, DCIP documented a total of 14 children held in solitary confinement by Israeli authorities for interrogation purposes.

 “Israeli authorities apparently use isolation to create a psychologically compelling situation for the child detainee, and then vulnerability increases when access to legal counsel is denied,” said Ayed Abu Eqtaish, Accountability Program director at DCIP.
 “The practice of using solitary confinement on children, for any duration, is a clear violation of international law, as it amounts to cruel, inhuman or degrading treatment or punishment, and in some cases, torture.”

 The 25 children were all boys aged between 15 and 17 years old, including 17 children aged 17 years, 5 children aged 16 years, and three children aged 15 years.